404pilo/aicommits.nvim/README.md

 - `gemini-2.5-flash` - Latest, recommended (GA)
 - `gemini-2.0-flash-exp` - Experimental Gemini 2.0
 - `gemini-1.5-flash` - Stable Gemini 1.5

+**Performance Notes:**
+- `thinking_budget` is set to `0` by default to disable internal reasoning, which keeps responses fast and token usage low
+- With thinking disabled, 200 tokens is sufficient for generating commit messages
+- You can enable thinking for potentially better quality by setting `thinking_budget = -1` (dynamic) or a specific value (1-24576)
+- If you enable thinking, consider increasing `max_tokens` to 1000+ to accommodate reasoning tokens

 **Note:** This provider uses the `generativelanguage.googleapis.com` API endpoint, which is completely separate from Vertex AI.
 No Google Cloud project or gcloud CLI required!